surfmuggle/apexsharpgitbook/apexsharp/apexsharp-salesforce-csharp-api.md

 Use features unique to C#.
 For example

-* LINQ instead of dealing with SOQL
+* LINQ, instead of dealing with SOQL
 * Take advantage of async / await

 Use some of the most used Nuget Opensource libraries